imvinaytajane/E-commerce-Web-application-Testing/README.md

-# Internshala Cybersecurity Project Report
+# E-commerce Web application Vulnerability Assessment and Penetration Testing
+## Prject through Internshala
 This repository contains the project report for the Internshala Cybersecurity project.
 The report provides a detailed analysis of the vulnerability assessment and penetration testing (VAPT) conducted for a website.
 It includes findings, recommendations, and insights to enhance the website's security.

 ## License